angoca/log4db2/README.txt

 Check the _Usage_ section for more information about the levels, how to access the messages and configure the utility: https://github.com/angoca/log4db2/wiki/Usage

+### 3. Changing the verbosity ###

+The easiest way to change the logger configuration is by calling the following stored procedure.

+    db2 "CALL logadmin.register_logger_name('Your.Hierarchy', 'debug')"

+Depending of the logger levels on the code, and the confiration, you can see more messages or less messages in the logs.

 ---------------------------